OfficeForProductSafetyAndStandards/product-safety-database/doc/getting-set-up.md

 The application is written in Ruby using the Rails framework.

-You need to install the right version of Ruby - see [Gemfile](./psd-web/Gemfile).
+You need to install the right version of Ruby - see [Gemfile](./Gemfile).
 To do this, you could use either [rvm](https://rvm.io/rvm/install) or [rbenv](https://github.com/rbenv/rbenv) – these allow you to have multiple different versions of Ruby installed at the same time.

-Once you’ve installed the right version of Ruby, you can install the Ruby gem dependencies by running this command from `psd-web`:
+Once you’ve installed the right version of Ruby, you can install the Ruby gem dependencies by running this command:

 ```bash
 bundle install